 The Town of Canmore sought feedback to help inform changes and updates to affected bylaws, and input on developing any new bylaws or policies to respond to the legalization of recreational cannabis.

-1. We are still determining how public consumption of cannabis will be regulated in Canmore.
+2. We are still determining how public consumption of cannabis will be regulated in Canmore.
 Regulating public consumption outside of the provincial regulations (see Background section below) would require an update to Canmmore's Smoking Control Bylaw.
-This topic may come before council on October 16 (date TBC).
+This topic will be at the council meeting on October 16 for a decision.

 3. Bylaw 2018-03 passed final reading on June 5, 2018 which sets out the hours of the stores and locations where cannabis retail stores may be allowed.
 A public hearing was held on Tuesday, April 10, 2018.
 A total of five people spoke at the hearing, and four written submissions (two from people who spoke at the public hearing) were received regarding the locations where cannabis retail stores may be allowed.
 You can read a copy of the bylaw here: pdf LUB Amendment Cannabis Retail Store 2018 03 (1.67 MB) .